yesodweb/yesodweb.com-content/blog/2014/02/new-warp.md

 # Improving the performance of Warp again

 As you may remember, I improved the performance of Warp in 2012 and wrote [some blog articles](http://www.yesodweb.com/blog/2012/09/improving-warp) on this web site.
-Based on these articles, Michael and I wrote an article: ["Warp"](http://aosabook.org/en/posa/warp.html) for POSA, The Performance of Open Source Applications.
+Based on these articles, Michael and I wrote an article ["Warp"](http://aosabook.org/en/posa/warp.html) for POSA(Performance of Open Source Applications).

 In the last year after working with Andreas, I hit upon some ideas to make Warp faster and implemented them.
 In this article, I will explain how I improved the performance of Warp again.
 If you have not read the POSA article, I recommend to give a look at it before reading this article.